Recreating a childhood favorite!

 When you need to reheat cornbread, place a moist paper towel over the top in the microwave.
 You can add more butter to the top, or slice it open and spread butter on each half, as well.

-This cornbread is so delicious with any of these recipes:
+This cornbread is so delicious with so many cozy and comforting dishes.
+Here are some of my favorites:

 Tap stars to rate!